 - If you successfully complete a Nebraska DMV-approved driver safety course, your vision, written, and driving tests will be waived.

-- If you submit a completed 50-hour certification form signed by a licensed driver over the age of 21, you'll need to take the vision and driving tests, but your written test will be waived.
-(Note that in order to use this testing format, you must surrender your LPE that was issued after January 1, 2006 and expired for no more than one year.)
+- If you submit a completed School Permit/Provisional Operator’s Permit 50-Hour Certification signed by a licensed driver over 21 years old, you'll need to take the vision and driving tests, but your written test will be waived.
+(NOTE: In order to use this testing format, you must surrender your LPE that was issued after January 1, 2006 and expired for no more than 1 year.)

-The application fee is $10.50, and the SCP is valid until you turn 16.
+The application fee is $10.50, and the SCP is valid until you turn 16 years old and 3 months.
 If you lose your SCP, contact your local DMV exam location.
 Once it expires, it's time to apply for your provisional operator permit.

-A learner permit, or an LPD, is the first permit designed for non-rural drivers.
+A learner permit (LPD) is the first permit designed for non-rural drivers.
 Simply put, non-rural drivers are those individuals who don't live in rural areas.

 You must be 15 years old to obtain your LPD.
-You can apply when you're 60 days from turning 15, but you're LPD won't be issued until your birthday.
+You can apply when you're 60 days from turning 15 years old, but you're LPD won't be issued until your birthday.

 You must pass both a vision and a written test; however, you can waive the written test if you once had an LPE that was issued after January 1, 2006.